Olympus E-M5 II Comparison Review

 Yes, the camera can indeed use UHS-II cards (data transfer speed of up to 312 MB/s).

 Which battery does the E-M5 II use?

-The camera gets its power from the BLN-1, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLN-1 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons